-Phenobarbital Addiction And Treatment Options
+Phenobarbital Abuse, Addiction, And Treatment Options

 Though barbiturates have been largely replaced by benzodiazepines, many people still abuse phenobarbital for its sedative and euphoric effects.
 This raises the risk of overdose, dependence and addiction.

 Every day in the United States, approximately 6,600 people abuse prescription drugs for the first time.
-These drugs range from opiates, benzodiazepines, amphetamines and barbiturates.
+These drugs range from opiates, benzodiazepines, amphetamines, and barbiturates.
 Phenobarbital is a type of barbiturate which works by slowing the activity in the brain.
 Unfortunately, it’s both mentally and physically addictive, especially when it’s misused.

 In order to overcome addiction, you may need to do more than remove drugs from your life.
 Addiction can have mental, physical and spiritual factors—so in order to fully treat the illness, each of these must be tended to.
-Though there isn’t necessarily a cure for addiction, with the right treatment, you’ll be able to start living a fulfilling life, and overcome the desire to use drugs.
+Though there isn’t necessarily a cure for addiction, with the right treatment, you’ll be able to start living a fulfilling life and overcome the desire to use drugs.

-We believe that freedom from addiction comes with a balanced lifestyle; which may include a healthy diet, better sleep, exercise, community involvement, love and support.
+We believe that freedom from addiction comes with a balanced lifestyle; which may include a healthy diet, better sleep, exercise, community involvement, love, and support.

 What Is The Scope Of Prescription Drug Abuse In The United States?

 Most of us are aware of the United States’ prescription drug epidemic but did you know that prescription drugs are the third most commonly abused drugs behind alcohol and marijuana?
 Prescription drugs are more frequently abused than cocaine, heroin and methamphetamine.
-“Overall, an estimated 48 million people have abused prescription drugs, representing nearly 20 percent of the U.S. population,” (National Council on Alcoholism and Drug Dependence).
+“Overall, an estimated 48 million people have abused prescription drugs, representing nearly 20 percent of the U.S. population,” (National Council on Alcoholism and Drug Dependence)

-Barbiturates are sedative tranquilizer which are among the most commonly abused drugs in the United States.
+Barbiturates are sedative tranquilizers which are among the most commonly abused drugs in the United States.
 Barbiturates can lead to overdose, especially when they’re mixed with another sedative like alcohol or opioids.
 Nonetheless, barbiturates are still legal, they’re just monitored more heavily than they used to be.
 Under the United States Controlled Substance Act, barbiturates can be Schedule II, III or IV.
 Phenobarbital is a Schedule IV depressant.

 According to the National Institute on Drug Abuse, “more males than females misuse prescription drugs in all age groups except adolescence (12 to 17 years); adolescent girls exceed boys in the non-medical use of all prescription drugs, including pain relievers, sedatives, and stimulants.
 Among non-medical users of prescription drugs, females 12 to 17 years old are also more likely to meet substance use disorder criteria for prescription drugs.”